AWinterman/ping-pong/README.md

 chmod +x ./run
 ./run

-Source code is browserified by the above, although it's async and the server doesn't wait for it to finish, so you might have to refresh the client a few times

 # strange decisions

 You pick a user name and an email when you land on the page.
 This is then